 We offer challenging jobs in a highly motivated team at a dynamic and ambitious university.
 You will work with innovative analytic equipment and you will be part of a highly profiled multidisciplinary collaboration where expertise of a variety of disciplines comes together.

 The TU/e is located in one of the smartest regions of the world en part of the European technology hotspot ‘Brainport Eindhoven’; well-known because of many high-tech industries and start-ups.
 A place to be for talented scientists!

-For information about terms of employment, please contact Ms. P.J. van de Weijer, HR-advisor, p.j.v.d.weijer[at]tue.nl or click here.
+For information concerning employment conditions click here or contact Ms. P.J. van de Weijer, HR-advisor, p.j.v.d.weijer[at]tue.nl

 We do not respond to applications that are sent to us in a different way.

 You can upload a maximum of 5 documents of up to 2MB each.